Northern Plains tribes bring back their wild 'relatives'

 “It’s like having your family back,” said Mike Fox, former director of the Fort Belknap wildlife program.
 “We have a pretty darn good spot on the Northern Plains to bring these animals back and just about complete the circle of animals that were originally here.”

-Prior to European settlement as many as one million ferrets occupied an estimated 156,000 square miles (400,000 square kilometers) from Canada to Mexico — wherever prairie dogs were found.
-By the 1960s, conversion of grasslands to crops, plague and poisoning campaigns reduced prairie dogs to 2,200 square miles (5,700 square kilometers).
+Prior to European settlement as many as one million ferrets occupied an estimated 156,000 square miles from Canada to Mexico — wherever prairie dogs were found.
+By the 1960s, conversion of grasslands to crops, plague and poisoning campaigns reduced prairie dogs to 2,200 square miles.
 Ferrets were presumed extinct then rediscovered in 1981 on a ranch in Meeteetse, Wyoming.

 They're one of the most endangered mammals in North America, with only about 300 in the wild, including fewer than 40 on Fort Belknap.
 Populations are propped up with a captive breeding program to counter periodic decimations by plague.